 We picked a date out of the air and attempted to get married then.
 But not wanting to get back into debt for any reason we pushed out that date.
 We pushed it back 7 months to do it when we could afford it and not when we wanted it.
 We had all of this credit card space now, but we waited until we could completely cash flow the wedding.
 And we did.
-On top of that we were blessed to get additional cash and gift cards which helped with future savings and spending.
-We didn't rely on it; but we were grateful to have them.
+On top of that, we were blessed to get additional cash and gift cards which helped with future savings and spending.
+We didn't rely on it, but we were grateful to have received it.

 How We Changed

-We have all of the physical items we need to travel the world.
-We are debt free.
-We have saved up enough for quite a long journey.
+By December 2020, we had all of the physical items we need to travel the world.
+We were debt-free.
+We had saved up enough for quite a long journey.
 There was just one item to take care of.
-It took a big leap of faith but we could not travel the world and truly experience everything fully while working full time jobs.
+It took a big leap of faith but we could not travel the world and truly experience everything fully while working full-time jobs.
 So we both resigned from ours.